Introducing qualitative research

-This module will provide an overview of the principles and practice of qualitative research.
+This module will provide an introductory overview of the principles and practice of qualitative research.
 Students will explore how people make sense of their lives, and recognise ways in which qualitative research bridges the gap between scientific evidence and clinical practice by examining the attitudes, beliefs, and preferences of both patients and practitioners.
-Participants will learn to collect data using observation, interview and focus groups and become familiar with the techniques of thematic qualitative data analysis.
+Participants will be introduced to the concepts underpinning qualitative research, learn to collect data using fundamental methods, including observation, interview and focus groups and become familiar with the techniques of thematic qualitative data analysis.

 The overall aims of this module are to enable students to: